joinpursuit/AC_4_Web/units/deepdive/lessons/express_2/express_2.md

 ### Routing

-In express, we simply need to enter the different routes (= URLs) to which we want our app needs to respond.
+In express, we simply need to enter the different routes (= URLs) our app should respond to.
 Initially, we defined just one route in our app:

 ```js
 app.get('/', (req, res) => {